 Falling trees, branches, and other objects are typically covered.
 It will help pay to repair or replace your vehicle if it’s damaged by a falling tree.
 You will be covered regardless if the tree is on your property or your neighbour’s.

 Fires as a result of a collision with another vehicle or object are covered under collision.
 This includes fires from faulty wiring, engine fire, natural disaster, fire spreading from a house fire, or a thief burning a vehicle after it’s been stolen will be included in comprehensive.

 While lightning strikes on vehicles are rare, they do happen.
 Damage is included in most policies.
 It will help pay for repairs related to the damage such as electrical issues, car fire, and body damage.

 Tips To Protect Your Vehicle From Severe Weather Damage

 While many weather events are not preventable, drivers can do a number of things to protect their vehicle.
 Here is what you can do to reduce the odds of a car insurance claim :

 - Park in the garage : If you have a garage at home, use it.
 Also, park your vehicle underground or at indoor parking lots if possible to reduce exposure to weather.

 - Cover your vehicle : If you park outdoors, consider using a cover or hail protector if a hail storm is in the forecast.
 Covering your vehicle, especially if you have a sunroof, can also help prevent water leaks.

 - Pay attention to the weather : Paying attention to the weather forecast can help you be proactive in protecting your vehicle.
 For example, if flooding is forecast in your area and you normally park underground, consider moving your vehicle above ground.

-- Choose the right auto insurance coverage : While you can’t prevent the weather, you can choose additional insurance coverage to protect your vehicle.
+- Choose the right plan : While you can’t prevent the weather, you can choose protection for your vehicle.